-Not too far from Kyiv, you will find an interesting city of Ukraine called Pereiaslav-Khmelnytskyi.
+Not too far from Kyiv, you will find an interesting city in Ukraine called Pereiaslav-Khmelnytskyi.
 Pereiaslav-Khmelnytskyi is well-known for its huge collection of museums, no wonder this city is nicknamed as the city of museums.
 There are around twenty museums that you can find in this city.
 If you are into food, then The Museum of Bread is the place for you.
 And for those of you who have a passion for fashion, you can take a look of traditional Ukrainian clothes at The Museum of Ukrainian National Dress and The Rushnyk Museum.

 Known as the Green Pearl of Ukraine, Carpathian Mountains is Ukrainian nature at its best.
 The area is covered by lush meadows, shepherds, and forests, making it one of the most attractive places to visit in Ukraine.
 There are numerous hiking trails that you can take here.
 You can also visit the White Elephant, a deserted observatory located on the top of the mountain there.